willblev/boldar/README.md

 # boldar
-Boldar (Bolet Radar) A python script which scrapes weather records and tries to pinpoint the best area for mushroom hunting
+Boldar (Bolet Radar) A python script which scrapes weather records and tries to pinpoint the best area for mushroom hunting in Catalunya.

-This script will download .csv files from http://www.aemet.es/ to the current directory, and parse them for information about precipitation, wind, temperature, etc.
+The python script will download .csv files from http://www.aemet.es/ to its current directory, and then it will parse them for information about precipitation, wind, temperature, etc. It uses this data to rank the best areas for mushroom hunting.

-We plan to add static profiles for each station (altitude, forest types, soil types, etc.) to improve the predictive power of this model.
+In the future we plan to add static profiles for each location (altitude, forest types, soil types, etc.) to improve the predictive power of this model.
+Additionally, static mushroom profiles could be implemented as each species tends to grow best in different conditions and at different times.